jonlpersson/ed-latimore/site/_posts/2023-02-02-a-pro-boxer-tells-you-the-best-boxing-gloves-money-can-buy.md

 With that said, my recommendations for bag gloves will be suitable for you as well.
 If you’re just training your stand-up sparring or doing a bag workout, these boxing glove recommendations hold for you as well.

 For the kickboxers and Muay Thai guys, this list works for you, as those disciplines also use boxing gloves.
-This isn’t necessarily true for all martial arts that use sparring gloves (karate gloves are closer to mixed martial arts gloves than boxing gloves, in my opinion).&nbsp; I’m not familiar with all of the different martial arts practices out there, so make sure you do your homework.
+This isn’t necessarily true for all martial arts that use sparring gloves (karate gloves are closer to mixed martial arts gloves than boxing gloves, in my opinion).
+I’m not familiar with all of the different martial arts practices out there, so make sure you do your homework.

 Also, this article was written with teenagers and older in mind.

 As I’m writing this article by testing bag and fighting gloves and my own collection, I don’t have any recommendations for children’s gloves.
 That said, most fighting gloves don’t work based on age but rather on hand size.

 Most of my recommendations here have a sizing option for children.
-At the very least, a basic sizing chart can help determine the best size.&nbsp;
+At the very least, a basic sizing chart can help determine the best size.

 ![Boxing Glove Sizing Chart](/assets/images/drafts/boxing-glove-sizing-chart.png "This chart is courtesy of https://www.titleboxing.com/size-chart"){: width="550" height="270"}